RaimundasR/my-docs/README.md

    Automated deployment occurs via GitHub Actions.
 Push changes to the `develop` branch for preview deployment, or manually trigger the release workflow via the GitHub Actions configuration.

 ## Usage
-Once the setup is complete, you can create or edit markdown files in the `_docs` directory.
+Once setup is complete, you can create or edit markdown files in the `_docs` directory.
 After committing and pushing those changes, GitHub Actions will handle deployments, making the updated documentation accessible to users.

 To view your documentation locally, navigate to `http://localhost:4000` after starting the Jekyll server.